 There is no secret about what the inspectors are looking for.
 And, there have been plenty of articles written about how to pass Section 8 inspections.

-And we are mailed a notification well in advance of the inspection to us when it will occur.
+And we were mailed a notification well in advance of the inspection to us when it will occur.

 Shame on us if we aren’t ready for the inspection.